 Buying Sets Vs. Buying Open Stock: The Pros and Cons of Each

-If you're looking for cookware, you are probably trying to decide whether you should buy a set or get the open stock pieces that you know you need.
+If you're looking for cookware, you are probably trying to decide whether you should buy a set or get the open stock pieces you know you need.
 There are pros and cons to each.

 Pros and Cons of Buying Sets